codeproper/Facebook-CollegePage-Scrapper/README.md

 # How to execute

-1.Clone this repo and install all the dependencies from requirments.txt
+1.Clone this repo
+2.Open the terminal in the same directory and install all the dependencies from requirments.txt

     pip install -r requirements.txt